appbaseio/reactive-manual/content/docs/advanced/WritingData.md

 ## appbase-js

-[`appbase-js`](https://github.com/appbaseio/appbase-js) is the javascript library from appbase.io that runs on Node.JS, UMD, React and React Native environments.
+[`appbase-js`](https://github.com/appbaseio/appbase-js) is the javascript library from appbase.io that runs on Node.JS, UMD, Vue, React and React Native environments.

 We recommend using appbase-js in a [Node.JS middleware](http://expressjs.com/en/guide/using-middleware.html) to perform the write operations.